 This field is used in masked Atomic Operation CmpSwap to perform a bitwise logical AND operation as specified in the definition of these operations.
-For Atomic Operations FetchAdd and Swap, this field MUST be set to ffffffffffffffff on transmit and ignored by the receiver.
+For Atomic Operations FetchAdd and Swap, this field is set to ffffffffffffff on transmit and ignored by the receiver.